avinashdhinwa/architecture-design/Notes.md

 	2. Dual Dispatch
 	```		      _____ f1
 			     /
-		obj.fun() --|------ f2
+		(obj1, obj2).fun() --|------ f2
 			     \_____ f3
 	```
 	3. Multi Dispatch

-Java, python and many other languages don't have dual, multi dispatches.
+- Java, python and many other languages don't have dual, multi dispatches.
 In that case we can use lookups/Maps (but it should be the last weapon).